- Understand what RMarkdown is and why you should use it

 Bonus task!

-3. You can create RMarkdown files and export them to pdf or html files.
+reports. - You can create RMarkdown files and export them to

 Doing this tutorial as part of our Data Science for Ecologists and Environmental Scientists online course?